danclien/project-template/README.md

 # project-template

-`bash` scripts to start up a Docker-based development environment and run commands in the container.
-The scripts default to using `Dockerfile.dev` in the root of the project directory.
+These `bash` scripts start up a Docker-based development environment and runs commands in the container.
+The scripts default to using `Dockerfile.dev` in the root of the project directory as the `Dockerfile`.

+The scripts also:

-The project directory is also mounted as `/app` inside the container.
+* Mounts the project directory as `/app` inside the container
+* Port forwards `ssh-agent` into the container

+**Note:** This has only been tested on Linux.

 ## Usage